Pre-Marriage Counselling – What Happens?

 - Your pre-marriage counsellor will help you reach agreement about any problematic issues which might affect the success of your marriage.

 Very often couples who come in for pre-marriage counselling may feel it is a good place to explore differing views about marriage and lifestyle and to review their communication techniques prior to getting married.
+Research shows that attending pre-marriage counselling improves interpersonal skills and overall relationship quality (1).
 Although every pre-marriage counsellor or psychologist approaches the counselling process in their own unique way, there are some common elements in almost all pre-marriage counselling sessions.

 HOW DOES THE PRE-MARRIAGE COUNSELLOR GATHER INFORMATION?